Thomson model Introduction

-- Thomson’s model failed to explain the scattering of alpha particles.
+- Thomson’s model failed to explain the scattering of alpha particles by thin metal foils

-Although Thomson’s model was not an accurate model to account for the atomic structure, it proved to be the base for the development of other atomic structure models.
+Although Thomson’s model was not an accurate model to account for the atomic structure, it proved to be the base for the development of other atomic models.
+Find the atomic structure pdf here.
 The study of the atom and its structure has paved the way for numerous inventions that have played a significant role in the development of humankind.
-To follow more about atomic models and quantum physics download Byju’s-the learning app.
+To follow more download Byju’s-the learning app.

 Practise This Question